aerogear/aerogear-ios-cookbook/Shoot/Shoot.md

 Shoot'nShare
 ==============
-You want to shoot cool photos and share them with friends using GoogleDrive.
+You want to shoot cool photos and share them with friends using GoogleDrive and Facebook.
 With ShootnShare you can take picture, browse your camera roll, pick a picture to share and share it!
-Picture get uploaded to your GoogleDrive.
+Picture get uploaded to your favorite social network.

 ## Install
 All our project require [CocoaPods](http://cocoapods.org/) for dependency management;